When it comes to your favorite beverage, I know how easy it is to drink a bit more than what’s good for you.

-If you pick this brand you could get a larger quantity at a decent price per unit and you won’t have to bother restocking for a longer period of time.
+If you pick this brand you could get a higher quantity at a better price per count and you won’t have to bother restocking for a longer period of time.

 It’s not easy to find a good half-caff coffee, but I highly recommend trying this one out.

 Maud’s capsules are filled with 100% Arabica medium roast ground coffee beans.

 I’m always trying to find an eco-friendly version of the product I use.

 When it comes to coffee capsules, you know how many of them we throw into the trash bin each week.

 One of the best things about Maud’s pods is that they are recyclable – made of #5 polypropylene plastics and an easy-to-remove lid.

 The brand gives you the opportunity to put in a tiny bit of effort and recycle.